The Priority of Patience

 Whit asked before he took a drink of his coffee.

-“As a matter of fact, I have an appointment with Marshall Burton,” Jason said, flipping a strip of bacon.
+“As a matter of fact, I have an appointment with Arthur Burton,” Jason said, flipping a strip of bacon.

 “The famous antique collector?”